Fun fact: Stats say that 44.8% of internet users turn to social media to research things they want to buy.

 - Life circumstances: For instance, homeownership (boats, vehicles…), kids, or education.

 You won’t capture these details for every single follower in your targeted audience.
 But the more you know, the better your social selling sales success rate is going to be because you’ll know more about what kind of content they find valuable.

-2. To sell insurance on social media, remember: Content is king
+2. Content is king

 When your competition is adorable cat videos, yummy cooking tutorials, and Buzzfeed Harry Potter quizzes, you gotta bring your A-game – especially when all you have to offer is insurance.